MarceloJT/Developing_Data_Products/Overview.md

 1. In the "Time Between Minor Stoppages" tab :
      + A time series graph of the selected data;
      + An histogram of the data, with the Mean Time Between Stoppages plotted;
-     + A graph with the theoretical and the Weibull plots;
+     + A graph with the real and the theoretical the Weibull plots;
      + The Weibull distribution parameters and the regression data in their specific tables;
      + The Weibull distribution plots.